timherzig/hacktoberfest-2018/README.md

 https://hacktoberfest.digitalocean.com/

 # How
-Simple, just create new-file, with filename format : `yourname-yourcountry.me` and enter your github link inside that file, commit, and pull request.
+Simple, just create new-file, with filename format : `yourname-yourcountry.txt` and enter your github link inside that file, commit, and pull request.